-The Most Beautiful Villages In Off the Beaten Path Brittany
+The Most Beautiful Towns and Villages In Off the Beaten Path Brittany

 In Brittany, the Breton language is still proudly spoken.
 It's actually closer to Welsh than to French.
 The further west you go, the wilder Brittany gets.
 If you want sun, be sure to visit between March and October.